-As of December 31, 2011, we had approximately 5,100 employees.
-These numbers do not include our distributors, who are independent contractors rather than employees.
+As of December 31, 2012, we had approximately 6,200 employees of which approximately 1,500 were located in the United States.
+These numbers do not include our distributors, who are independent contractors.
 Except for some employees in Mexico and in certain European countries, none of our employees are members of any labor union, and we have never experienced any business interruption as a result of any labor disputes.